trag1c/paperbush/docs/dsl.md

 ## Argument type

-Arguments can have their type specified by appending a colon followed by the type name to the argument name (`name:type`).
+Arguments can have their type specified by appending a colon followed by the type name to the argument (`name:type`).
 The type name has to be a valid variable name.

 === "argparse"